-Occurs after occupational or home exposure to lead.
+Lead toxicity occurs after occupational or home exposure to lead.
 There is no threshold level for toxicity.

 Anyone at risk of lead exposure requires screening with regular blood lead measurements.
 There is no "normal" level, and interventions are initiated at the first sign of increased exposure.

-Causes neurodevelopment dysfunction in children and a range of cardiovascular, renal, neurologic, and hematologic dysfunctions in adults.
+Lead toxicity causes neurodevelopmental dysfunction in children and a range of cardiovascular, renal, neurologic, and hematologic dysfunctions in adults.

 Acute lead encephalopathy is a medical emergency requiring aggressive chelation therapy in an intensive care setting.